Louis Lortie, piano

 In 1984, he won First Prize in the Busoni Competition and was also a prizewinner at the Leeds Competition.
-In 2017-2018, he is Artist in Residence of the Shanghai Symphony and performs four different programs with them throughout the season.
 He performs with the OSESP Sao Paulo and the complete Liszt “Annees de Pelerinage” in recital for them.
 In Australia, Mr. Lortie performs with WASO/Perth and with the Adelaide Symphony.
 He performs Liszt “Annees” for the Chicago Symphony and for the annual Liszt Festival in Raiding, Hungary.
 Lortie gave recitals at London’s Wigmore Hall and an extensive recital tour in Italy.
 He performed and recorded with Sir Andrew Davis and the BBC Symphony.
 His play/conduct engagements are with great orchestras world-wide.

-Louis Lortie’s long-awaited LacMus International Festival on Lake Como, Italy, makes its debut July 9-16, 2017.
+Louis Lortie’s long-awaited LacMus International Festival on Lake Como, Italy, made its debut July 9-16, 2017.